Flags of the Austrian Army during the French Revolutionary and Napoleonic Wars: 1812 campaign

-However, it would seem unlikely that the former Walloon units – IRs 9, 30 & 58 – which were then recruiting in Galicia, would have retained 1792 pattern flags.
+This does seem to be arbitrary guesswork by Rigo.
+It would seem unlikely that the former Walloon units – IRs 9, 30 & 58 – which were then recruiting in Galicia, would have retained 1792 pattern flags.
+Rigo then appears to assume that the Hungarian regiments also retained the 1792 pattern, aside from IR39 Duka, whose 1806 pattern flag is shown on the Heer & Tradition plate under 'Ehrenbände'.
+He then assumes the remaining German regiments, all recruited in the western part of the empire, and the Grenz Regiments were given 1806 pattern flags.

 Cavalry standards

 Cavalry regiments always carried one standard per division of two squadrons, the 1st division carrying the Leibstandarte.
 They measured 71 x 63 cm with the "flames" 6.5 cm wide at the base.
 It is however thought that Hussar regiments only carried standards on ceremonial occasions.

 Cavalry flags seem to have been retained for longer than their infantry counterparts.
 Three standards from 3.
 Dragoons, which were captured at Neswiecz on 20 September 1812 by the Russian Alexandria Hussars, appear to date from the reign of Emperor Charles VI (1711–40), although the brass finial is stamped with the post-1806 'FI' cypher of Emperor Franz I. Four cavalry standards captured by the French in the 1805 campaign were of the 1769–1780 pattern as the cypher 'MT' (Empress Maria Theresa 1740–1780) is embroidered either side of the central shield on the eagle.

 It is not clear whether any 1804 pattern standards were issued.
 At the 1909 HGM Exhibition, three standards were displayed.
 The section states that all three were from the 1804-06 period, which would suggest the 1804 pattern, but the details seem to be for earlier patterns: The first, described as 'German', presumably meaning a regular pattern standard, is attributed to 7.
 Liechtenstein Husaren (raised 1798, but only from 1801 did it have an Inhaber, namely Prinz Johannes Liechtenstein) and there are no details for the second standard.
 The third, described as 'Hungarian' appears to be a standard of the Szeckler Husaren.
 This regiment was raised from the Military Border districts of Siebenbürgen (Transylvania), which was regularised in 1798 as 11.
 Husaren.
 The surviving example of this regiment's flag is a green swallow-tailed pennant of the 1765 pattern, but it has been embroidered in silver thread with 'HR' and 'N 11'.

 The 1806 cavalry standard resembled the infantry flag, but did not display the provincial shields on its wings.
 In 1814, the Pope presented an Ehrenstandarte (Ceremonial standard) to 4.
 Hessen-Homburg Husaren after one squadron escorted him back to Rome from his captivity in Savona.